- - Bylaws

 - Confirmation of commitment (two-year term, support from employer, letters of recommendation)

-The NBDC offers a slate of candidates for members to vote, including at least one candidate for each open seat on the Board.
-The NBDC assesses the applications based on the Evaluation Criteria (above) and determines who will be on the election ballot.
-In the process, there is a chance you will not be selected as a candidate for the Board.
+The NBDC finalizes a slate of candidates for members to vote, including at least one candidate for each open seat on the Board.
+The NBDC assesses the applications based on the Applicant Evaluation Criteria and determines a final election ballot.
+As a result of this process, there is a chance you will not be selected as a candidate for the Board.
+An appeals process is available.

 Slated candidates will be presented to RCA membership for election.
-Membership voting begins in early November, and winning candidates are notified in early December.
+Membership voting begins in January, and winning candidates are notified by March.

-The RCA membership will receive the Board ballot in November, and will select Board members to fill the open positions.
-Voting closes in late November, and new Board members are notified of the results in early December.
+The RCA membership will receive the Board ballot and will select Board members to fill the open positions.
+Upon voting closure Board members are notified of the results by the NBDC.